awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 ## Deploy the AWS resources

 At this point, you have completed all of the application Java business logic required for the FSA application to work.
-Now you need to deploy the AWS resources, including the AWS Lambda functions and API Gateway endpoints in order for the application to work.
+Now you need to deploy the AWS resources, including the AWS Lambda functions and API Gateway endpoints.

 Instead of deploying all of the resources manually by using the AWS Management Console, you can use a provided AWS CDK script.
-Using the CDK script makes it more efficient to deploy the resources.
+The script makes it more efficient to deploy the resources.

 **Note**: For information about the AWS CDK, see [What is the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html).